Jan Hus

 Are there modern versions of Hussitism?

-Yes, modern versions of Hussitism exist, most notably in the form of the Moravian Church and the Czechoslovak Hussite Church.
-These denominations trace their roots to the Hussite movement and continue to emphasize similar principles, such as the authority of Scripture and communion in both kinds.
+Modern versions of Hussitism exist in the form of the Moravian Church and other Protestant denominations that trace their roots to the Hussite movement.
+These groups continue to emphasize similar principles, such as the authority of Scripture and communion for all believers.

 Is there anything Jan Hus got right?